 Make Sure The Policy Matches the Minimum Requirements of The Cruise Line

-When booking a cruise the cruise line will inform you of this.
+When booking a cruise the cruise line will inform you of their insurance requirements – and probably suggest you take out their own cruise line insurance!

-P&O have said that they will be checking travel insurance at the terminal so it’s important to make sure that you meet the cruise lines requirements.
+Cruise lines are entitled to check travel insurance at the terminal so it’s important to make sure that you meet the cruise line’s requirements.

 Make Sure You’re Happy With The Excess Amounts